ureshaLakshani/WookieeVisits/README.md

 ##  Description

-Welcome!
+### Welcome!
+This is a descriptive journey through Star Wars canon universe.

-Explore planets
+You can easily scroll through the planets and check the name the climate of the planet.
+If you need more information, tap on one planet.
+You can check the orbital period and gravity too.

-*Please watch the demo video*
+Please watch the demo video

 ![demo](https://github.com/ureshaLakshani/Demo/blob/main/demo.gif)